-Mile Swim BSA is held on Friday.
-Specific times will be announced at camp.
+Mile Swim BSA is held on Friday during each troop's assigned free swim.

 Note: Any participant in the Mile Swim BSA must have a minimum of four hours of practice swimming in camp - prior to the Mile Swim - to qualify.
 Unit leadership is responsible for ensuring the practice swimming occurs during the week.